NovakEvgeniy/my-first-migration/issue#2-ConvertCobolToJava/README.md

 ---

 ## Key Conversion Decisions
 1. **Fixed-length COBOL fields → Java strings**
    In COBOL, strings have a fixed length (e.g., `pic x(10)`).
 In Java, this limitation does not exist, so spaces are added manually and then trimmed using `.trim()`.

 2. **Level-88 conditions → class methods**
    COBOL defines boolean-like conditions with `88`.
-In Java, this logic is implemented with explicit methods (`setFlagEnabled()` and `setFlagDisabled()`).
+In Java, this logic is implemented with explicit methods (`setFlagEnabled()`, `setFlagDisabled()`).

 3. **`JSON GENERATE` → manual JSON construction**
    Since Java has no built-in equivalent, JSON is constructed manually with `String.format`.
-This is a simplified version, without external libraries such as Jackson or Gson.
+   > This is a simplified version, without external libraries such as Jackson or Gson.

 4. **`DISPLAY` → console output**
    COBOL sequentially prints fields and strings.
 In Java, this is implemented with `System.out.println` and `System.out.printf`.